lee-64/lee-64.github.io/_pages/natlparks.md

 <br>
-All of the National Parks are amazing (except you, Petrified Forest), but in no particular order here are my favorites so far:
+All of the National Parks are amazing (except you, Petrified Forest), but here are my favorites so far:

-Olympic,
-Zion,
-Arches,
-Glacier,
+- Olympic
+- Zion
+- Arches
+- Glacier
-Crater Lake,
+- Crater Lake
-Rocky Mountain,
+- Rocky Mountain
-Denali
+- Denali

+_(in no particular order)_